keolo/keolo-com/content/posts/composition-inheritance.md

 The key difference from inheritance: if you need to change how sound-making works, you can swap out the embedded Sounder for something else without breaking your type relationships.
 Each animal type can also configure its embedded Sounder differently.

-## Interfaces: Compose Capabilities, Not Types
+## Interfaces: compose capabilities, not types

 Go's interfaces are another powerful tool for composition.
 Unlike Java or C# interfaces that require explicit declarations, Go interfaces are satisfied implicitly: